-Borrowing at Variable rates - The Authority has no loans at 31st March 2012 and therefore a rates rise would have no impact.
+Borrowing at Variable rates - The Authority has no loans at 31st March 2014 and therefore a rates rise would have no impact.
 However, if the Authority were to take out a loan, the interest expense chargeable would rise.

-Borrowing at fixed rates - The Authority has no loans at 31st March 2012 and therefore a rates rise would have no impact.
+Borrowing at fixed rates - The Authority has no loans at 31st March 2014 and therefore a rates rise would have no impact.
 Variable Rate Investments - the interest income credited to the Surplus/Deficit on the Provision of Services will rise.
 Fixed Rate Investments - The fair value of long term fixed rate investments would fall, as the return on the investment would become less favourable.
 Movements in the fair value of fixed rate investments that have a quoted market price will be reflected in the Comprehensive Income and Expenditure Statement.

 The Authority has a number of strategies for dealing with interest rate risk.
-Variable rate investments are limited in the Treasury Management Strategy to 65% of total investments between 2011/12 and 2012/13.
+Variable rate investments are limited in the Treasury Management Strategy to 65% of total investments between 1st April 2013 and 31st March 2014.

 The treasury management function has an active strategy for assessing interest rate exposure that feeds into the setting of the annual budget, and which is used to update the budget quarterly during the year.
 This allows any adverse changes to be accommodated.
 The analysis will also advise whether any new borrowing taken out is fixed or variable.
+According to this strategy, if average interest rates over the financial year 2013/14 were 1% higher than forecast, the financial

-According to this strategy, if average interest rates over the financial year 2012/13 were 1% higher than forecast, the financial effect would have been an increase in interest returns of £26,000.
+According to this strategy, if average interest rates over the financial year 2013/14 were 1% higher than forecast, the financial effect would have been an estimated increase in interest returns of £4,150.